 One of the ways prospective buyers will size up your business is by touring your site.
-In this article, we’ll help you prepare your business for these tours and ensure your buyers see your business in its best light.
+In this article, we’ll help you prepare your business for a tour and ensure your buyers see your business in its best light.

 What will buyers want to see?

 Most buyers want to tour your site to verify some key pieces of information.
 They’ll likely want some answers to these questions: